Tyulis/3DSkit/Readme.md

 several minutes in pure Python, against a split second with c3DSkit (so it's a quite interesting gain)

 To install c3DSkit, just come into the c3DSkit directory and run `python3 setup.py install`.
-When you update it, it may be required to remove the `build/` directory
+You need a working C compiler and the Python includes (should be included in your python installation) When you update it, it may be required to remove the `build/` directory

 How to use